Activities in October

 Cultural and Historical Significance

-The theme of light and shadow resonates deeply with Cyprus’ history and ongoing socio-political situation.
-As an island that has experienced colonization, conflict, and division, Cyprus embodies the contrasts between darkness and light, struggle and hope.
-Nicosia, the capital, remains one of the last divided cities in Europe, a place where the tension between different cultures, histories, and political realities is palpable.
+The theme of light and shadow resonates deeply with Cyprus’ history and socio-political situation.
+The island has experienced colonization, conflict, and division.
+It embodies the contrasts between darkness and light, struggle and hope.

 The Exhibition Experience